 First Opportunity Recruitments are openings for first opportunity area applicants for vacant positions.
 In addition to standard recruiting techniques, good faith outreach efforts will be made through target area job training and economic development agencies to identify, recruit, assist and if necessary, train and refer such applicants.
 When vacancies occur, the First Opportunity recruitment will be posted and advertised for 14 calendar days.
 Postings will be placed prominently in employee areas in all Metro and Commission facilities and will be advertised as employment opportunities in at least one Target Area newspaper.
 First opportunity applicants will be given consideration for the employment opportunities after the internal recruitment process has concluded.
-First opportunity applicants who meet the minimum qualifications and pass the supplemental screening for the position shall be interviewed in this First Opportunity Target Area recruitment process.
-Should no First Opportunity Target Area applicant be selected through this process, the general recruitment process will begin.
+First opportunity applicants who meet the minimum qualifications and pass the supplemental screening for the position shall be interviewed in this First Opportunity Target Area recruitment process, the general recruitment process will begin.